sd17spring/sd17spring.github.io/_days/day-2.md

 ### Method 2: through your IDE

-The instructions for doing this will depend on which IDE you are using, but if you are following along with Atom and the Hydrogen plug-in, all you need to do to run your program is hit control-command-return).
-Doing so will produce the same output as in method 1.
+The instructions for doing this will depend on which IDE you are using, but if you are following along with Atom and the Hydrogen plug-in, all you need to do to run your program is press Control+Command+Return).

+You can use the Atom [Command Palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette) to find this command.
+Press Cmd+Shift+P to open the command palette, and type "hydrogen" to look for list of [Hydrogen](https://atom.io/packages/hydrogen) commands.
+"Hydrogen: Run All" is shown with its keyboard shortcut.
+This means that pressing runs that command.

 ### Method 3: inside the Python interpreter